Director of Catering Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For many Directors of Catering, more experience generally translates to higher pay.
-The average worker who claims fewer than five years of experience earns around $44K.
-In contrast, however, individuals who report five to 10 years in this occupation see a much larger median of $59K.
-Directors of Catering see a median salary of $63K after reaching one to two decades on the job.
-Average wages for folks with more than 20 years of experience come out to around $67K.
+Directors of Catering do not generally earn higher incomes from more experience in the field.
+The average worker who claims fewer than five years of experience earns around $45K.
+In contrast, however, individuals who report five to 10 years in this occupation see a much larger median of $60K.
+Directors of Catering with one to two decades of relevant experience report an average salary of approximately $63K.
+In the end, more experience does seem to mean larger paychecks; seasoned Directors of Catering with more than 20 years of experience earn a predictably higher median salary of $66K.

 Pay Difference by Location

-Chicago is home to an above-average pay rate for Directors of Catering, 33 percent higher than the national average.
-Directors of Catering can also look forward to large paychecks in cities like Los Angeles (+19 percent), Miami (+18 percent), Washington (+16 percent), and Philadelphia (+13 percent).
-Location is a huge contributor to overall pay, with Directors of Catering in Dallas earning a whopping 30 percent below the national average.
-Below-median salaries also turn up in Atlanta and Denver (15 percent lower and 9 percent lower, respectively).
+Chicago is home to an above-average pay rate for Directors of Catering, 32 percent higher than the national average.
+Directors of Catering will also find cushy salaries in Washington (+21 percent), Miami (+17 percent), Los Angeles (+16 percent), and Philadelphia (+12 percent).
+Directors of Catering in Dallas make 32 percent less than the national average, proving that location is a major factor in pay.
+Employers also pay below the national average in Atlanta (16 percent lower) and Denver (10 percent lower).